Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 #### Hubert Dreyfus

-_Hubert Lederer Dreyfus_ (1929-2017) 🇺🇸, Professor of philosophy at UC Berkeley
+_Hubert Lederer Dreyfus_ (1929-2017), Professor of Philosophy at UC Berkeley

 He was brave enough to be [critical of AI](https://en.wikipedia.org/wiki/Hubert_Dreyfus%27s_views_on_artificial_intelligence)<sup><b>w</b></sup> in the years it wasn't commercial hype but the research.
 Known for the books: